New Worlds Reading

 October 2023 - Present

 New Worlds Reading is a state-funded initiative administered by the UF Lastinger Center for Learning, aimed at fostering a lifelong love of reading among elementary students.
-Each month during the school year, Scholastic Publishing sends a book to participating elementary students across Florida.
+Each month Scholastic Publishing sends a book to participating elementary students across Florida.
 Recipients can choose to receive their materials in English, Spanish, Haitian Creole, or Braille.
-To qualify for the program, students must be enrolled in VPK through 5th grade and not yet reading at grade level.
 New Worlds Reading also provides supplemental materials for classrooms, including Teacher Reading Guides and Regional Partner Resources, as well as extracurricular events

 FOCUS